 Cottonmouths spend time near the water and occasionally disrupt swimming and other water-related recreational activities.
 They also climb trees.
 Due to their aggressive nature, they may drop onto boaters and fishermen in total surprise.

-Of the deadliest snakes in North America, the two coral snake species kill with abandon.
-These gruesome threats are members of the same family as mambas, sea snakes, and cobras.
-Coral snakes look similar to king snakes, a nonvenomous species, but never confuse the two because it could mean the difference between life and death.
-Remember this rhyming phrase to quickly tell the difference between the two: “Red touches yellow, kill a fellow.
-Red touches black, friend to Jack.”
+Of the deadliest snakes in North America, two of them are species of coral snake.
+These snakes are members of the same family as mambas, sea snakes, and cobras.
+Coral snakes look similar to king snakes, a nonvenomous species that is often kept as pets, but never confuse the two because it could mean the difference between life and death.
+Remember this rhyming phrase to quickly tell the difference between the two: “Red on black is good for Jack, but red on yellow kills a fellow.”

 How to Prevent a Snake Bite